|Quick Facts: Receptionists|

 Receptionists typically need a high school diploma and good communication skills.

 The median hourly wage for receptionists was $13.65 in May 2017.

-Employment of receptionists is projected to grow 14 percent from 2012 to 2022, about as fast as the average for all occupations.
-Overall job opportunities should be good.
-Those with related work experience and good computer skills should have the best job prospects.
+Employment of receptionists is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+Overall job opportunities should be very good.
+Those with related work experience and experience using computers should have the best job prospects.